 Eastern Washington University accepts course credits from regionally accredited institutions.
 Courses are accepted into one of three categories: a specific EWU course, a general education requirement, or a general elective credit.

 Creating Course Equivalencies

-Once an equivalency is created, the information is recorded in the EWU Transfer Guide.
 The Transfer guide only displays courses that have been transferred into EWU previously and what they transferred in as.
 If a course is not listed, it does not mean that it will not transfer in.
-It just means that a student hasn't tried to transfer it in yet.
+It just means that a student hasn’t tried to transfer it in yet.

-Disputing Course Equivalencies
+Requesting Course Equivalencies

 Eastern strives to give you the credit you have earned.
 If you have a course you believed should have transferred as a specific course, but did not, we recommend speaking with your adviser.
 An additional option is to contact a credential evaluator in Records & Registration.